lavague-ai/LaVague/docs/docs/get-started/get-started-vscode-extension.md

     - A version of VSCode >= 1.80
     - The Jupyter notebooks VSCode extension
-    - To install a webdriver & LaVague: You can install them with the following command: `wget https://raw.githubusercontent.com/lavague-ai/LaVague/main/setup.sh && sudo bash setup.sh`
+    - To install a webdriver & LaVague: You can install them with the following command: `wget https://raw.githubusercontent.com/lavague-ai/LaVague/main/setup.sh && bash setup.sh`

     See the LaVague installation instructions [for more details](https://docs.lavague.ai/en/latest/docs/get-started/setting-up-la-vague/)!